cloudyluna/StardewValleyMods/CrabPotCollectJellies/docs/README.typ

 #base.mk-license(year: 2026)

-#emph[
-  This license does not include the copied Stardew's own code.
+_This license does not include the copied Stardew's own code._
-]